Reinforced Concrete Structures

 Brief Contents Description and Course Syllabus

-To maximize the learning outcome, the course will use a variety of different learning methods.
-The classes will include a combination of slide presentations, occasional blackboard lectures, solved demonstration problems, individual and group work of the students for solving challenging problems, video materials, reading and critically analyzing materials in the classroom.
+To maximize the learning outcome, the course will use a variety of different teaching methods.
+The classes will include a combination of slide presentations, blackboard lectures, solved demonstration problems, individual and group work of the students for solving challenging problems, video materials, and critical analysis of reading materials in the classroom.
 The students will participate actively by using first principles to solve analysis and design problems which are aimed at providing an important insight into the behavior of concrete structures.
 They will be guided towards the final solution by solving intermediate problems with increasing complexity.